-Students who are not successful on the first writing of the NCLEX-RN® are subject to withdrawal from specialty level courses with a clinical component.
-The student cannot attend clinical practica until the R.N. license is obtained.
+Students who are not successful on the first attempt at the NCLEX-RN® are subject to withdrawal from specialty level courses with a clinical component.
+The student cannot attend clinical practica until the RN license is obtained.
 The program of study for full-time students will be altered because of a delay in being able to participate in clinical courses.
 Additional semester(s) will be required to complete clinical courses.

-Reporting NCLEX-RN® results: Students must notify their Specialty Director and Senior Associate Dean for Academics of their NCLEX-RN® results within 48 hours of receiving results (pass or fail).
+Reporting NCLEX-RN® results: Students must notify their Specialty Director and Assistant Dean for Academics, Generalist Nursing Practice of their NCLEX-RN® results within 48 hours of receiving results (pass or fail).
 A copy of their RN License must be submitted to their VUSN compliance portal.
 Students who fail the NCLEX-RN® will not be allowed to participate in any specialty-level clinical courses until after they have successfully passed the NCLEX-RN®.
-Failure to notify the Specialty Director and Senior Associate Dean for Academics of failure of the NCLEX-RN® within 48 hours of receiving results will result in immediate dismissal from the school.
-Students who fail must make an appointment with the Senior Associate Dean for Academics or Assistant Dean for Academics and must submit a plan of study for preparation for the NCLEX-RN® second taking.
+Failure to notify the Specialty Director and Assistant Dean for Academics, Generalist Nursing Practice of failure of the NCLEX-RN® within 48 hours of receiving results will result in immediate dismissal from the school.
+Students who fail must make an appointment with the Senior Associate Dean for Academics or Assistant Director for Prelicensure Nursing Academics and must submit a plan of study for preparation for the NCLEX-RN® second attempt.